A regular payment to help with essential travel costs if you have a medical condition that means you can’t use public transport.

 - your personal circumstances change

-- you start or finish studying or working
+- you start or finish work, study or training

-- you stop looking for work through your employment services provider
+- you stop looking for work with your Employment Services Provider

-If you deliberately do not tell us about changes, you could be charged with fraud.
-A recovery fee may be imposed if you give us incorrect information about your employment income.
+If you deliberately don’t tell us about changes, we could charge you with fraud.
+We may impose a recovery fee if you give us incorrect information about your employment income.

-Someone to deal with us on your behalf
+Read more about someone to deal with us on your behalf.

 To get your payment while outside Australia you must continue to meet the qualification rules for Mobility Allowance.

 Select the options that describe your circumstances then explore a suggested list of possible Centrelink and Medicare payments and services online.